 The inexpensive Chicago Electric Flux 125 welder offers a standard welding experience for beginners.
 But it’s outdated compared to newer budget entry-level welders.

 This welder and its specs belong in the era before the first-ever inverter welders hit the commercial marketplace.
-It weighs 38 lbs, and it’s just a 125A flux-core welder, making it one of the heaviest “portable” welders with low amperage output.
+It only outputs AC, weighs 38 lbs, and is a 125A flux-core welder, making it one of the heaviest “portable” welders with low amperage output.

-In this article, you’ll learn about the areas we find troubling, some of its pros, and an alternative we recommend for much better value.
+In this article, you’ll learn about the areas I find troubling, some of its pros, and an alternative I recommend for much better value.

 Overview of the Chicago Electric Flux 125

 The low price of this welder is tempting.
 But some competing models offer more features at the same price.
-Also, the Chicago Electric Flux 125 has a low duty cycle and weighs almost three times more than its competition, like the YesWelder model we’ll review later in the article.
+Also, the Chicago Electric Flux 125 has a low-duty cycle and weighs almost three times more than its competition, like the YesWelder model, which I’ll review later in the article.

 - Chicago Electric Flux 125

 It’s normal for bargain welders to include no or few extras.
 So, the limited package contents are no surprise here.

 However, the 6-foot leads are below-average length.
 I also don’t appreciate the built-in nature of the leads.
 You can’t replace them readily as it requires opening up the machine and wiring skills.

 The provided ground clamp is pathetic, while the MIG gun is in line with the price.
 The worst thing about the cheap clamp is that you can’t replace it quickly since it doesn’t use the standard bolt and nut wire connection.